-Note: Some of the variables of the PID workspace are not used in this lab, since we are not interested in a derivative part.
-Why are we not interested in derivative action?
+Note: There are no traces of the D-part in the PID workspace since we are not interested in derivative action.
+Why?

 PI control

 For processes working around a stationary point corresponding to non-zero input signal, P control results in a stationary control error.
 This error can be decreased by increasing the proportional gain.
 However, this is done at the expense of stability margins and noise suppression.
 An attractive alternative to increasing the gain is to introduce an integrator in the controller.